 There is a wide range of supporting information underpinning this Neighbourhood Plan.
-Links to this information are provided in the text where appropriate and a summary of the policies and community actions is available for easy reference.
-The Contents page has been bookmarked to make it easier to find the relevant sections within the document.
+Links to this information are provided in the text where appropriate and a summary of the policies is available for easy reference.
+During the development of The Plan, a number of Community Actions were identified that would help to improve our community and help satisfy wider community aspirations other than the policies that are only related to the development and use of land.
+These Community Actions are included in Appendix B.